EU reviews BioNTech request for 'extra dose' of virus shot | Health

 EU reviews BioNTech request for 'extra dose' of virus shot

-BioNTech intentionally fills the vials with more vaccine than necessary to ensure that even inexperienced doctors can get at least five doses out of them..
+BioNTech intentionally fills the vials with more vaccine than necessary to ensure that even inexperienced doctors can get at least five doses out of them.
+Meanwhile, a prominent doctors' organization in Britain expressed anger that family physicians will have to rebook tens of thousands of appointments for second vaccine dose jabs for vulnerable patients following the British government's decision Wednesday to extend the period between the required two doses to up to 12 weeks.

+“This group of very elderly patients is at the highest risk of death if they contract COVID-19, which is why GPs are so concerned for them,'' Dr Richard Vautrey, chair of the British Medical Association's general practitioners' committee, said.
+“It is grossly and patently unfair to tens of thousands of our most at-risk patients to now try to reschedule their appointments.”
+However, a senior vaccine researcher at Berlin's Charite hospital, Dr Leif-Erik Sander, said the UK's strategy makes sense as a temporary strategy.
+“That way we could vaccinate (more people) faster and win valuable time in the fight against COVID-19,” Sander said.
+He said the vaccines made by BioNTech-Pfizer and Moderna have a strong protective effect about 10 days after the first shot.
+The Moderna vaccine has not yet been approved in the European Union or the UK.
+“In my view, the booster vaccination can be delayed without problem for a little while, without having to expect any significant reduction in effectiveness,” he said, noting that attention should be paid to ensuring everyone does eventually get their second dose.

 - READ MORE ON: